Join us for Ripple Swell 2024

 Escrow

 In Q1 2023, three billion XRP were released out of escrow (one billion each month) in line with prior quarters and the official escrow arrangement.
 In total, 2.1 billion XRP were returned and subsequently put into new escrow contracts throughout the quarter.
-For more information on the escrow process, see here.
+Learn more about the XRP escrow process.
 Note: All figures are reported based on transactions executed during the quarter.

 Building with the XRP Ledger (XRPL) Community